New Landsat Earth-monitoring satellite launched from California

 By IRENE KLOTZ

-CAPE CANAVERAL, Florida - A new satellite to keep tabs on Earth's changing landscape rocketed into orbit on Monday, ensuring continuation of a 40-year-old photo archive documenting urban sprawl, glacial melting, natural disasters and other environmental shifts.
+CAPE CANAVERAL, Fla.
+Feb 11 - A new satellite to keep tabs on Earth's changing landscape rocketed into orbit on Monday, ensuring continuation of a 40-year-old photo archive documenting urban sprawl, glacial melting, natural disasters and other environmental shifts.

 The eighth and most sophisticated Landsat spacecraft blasted off at 1:02 p.m.
 EST (1802 GMT) aboard an unmanned Atlas 5 rocket from Vandenberg Air Force Base in California.
 The launch was broadcast on NASA Television.

-The so-called Landsat Data Continuity Mission, or LDCM, will join the sole operational 14-year-old Landsat 7 spacecraft in providing visible and infrared images from an orbital perch 438 miles above Earth.
+The so-called Landsat Data Continuity Mission, or LDCM, will join the sole operational 14-year-old Landsat 7 spacecraft in providing visible and infrared images from an orbital perch 438 miles (705 km) above Earth.

 The satellites circle the planet every 99 minutes, relaying pictures showing details down to about the size of a baseball diamond.